enthought/mayavi/docs/source/mayavi/tips.rst

 If you want to display different views of the same data on different, you will have to create different Mayavi data sources, as a data source can belong on to one scene.
-However, this does not mean that you need to copy the data, or recreat the source from scratch.
+However, this does not mean that you need to copy the data, or recreate the source from scratch.
 The trick is to create a second Mayavi data source pointing to the same underlying VTK dataset, and attach it to another scene (see :ref:`data-structures-used-by-mayavi` for the difference between a Mayavi source and a VTK dataset).